Experienced Tax Attorneys

 If you have not complied with FBAR and FATCA requirements, you need to reach out to a Maryland FATCA attorney right away to get help and advice in deciding on an appropriate course of action to resolve your tax issues.

-Thorn Law Group has assisted more than 500 clients who have had legal problems related to their failure to file proper reports for their offshore investments when they were required by law to do so.
+US International Tax Advisors has assisted more than 500 clients who have had legal problems related to their failure to file proper reports for their offshore investments when they were required by law to do so.
 Our legal team is uniquely suited to assisting clients with IRS compliance issues because our FATCA attorneys have experience working for the IRS in the past.
 Our attorneys know how to represent clients in U.S. tax courts and our legal team has a long track record of helping clients deal with FBAR and FATCA compliance issues.
 We know the law inside and out and can put our experience and knowledge to work for you.

 Give us a call today to discover more about your requirements under both FBAR and FATCA and to find out how a Maryland FATCA attoney can help if you've failed to fulfill these requirements.